DSpace-Labs/DSpace-codenvy/README.md

 # DSpace on Codenvy
 This is a fork of the DSpace 6.2 (non-source) release: https://github.com/DSpace/DSpace/releases/tag/dspace-6.2

-This repository will also contain the source Dockerfiles for use on the Codenvy service.
+This repository will also contain the [configuration files and source Dockerfiles for use on the Codenvy service](CodenvyConfig/Readme.md).

 The repository will also contain instructions on how to configure a Codenvy workspace using this code.

-Note: hte [local.cfg](dspace/config/local.cfg) file has been pre-configured for use on Codenvy.
+Note: the [local.cfg](dspace/config/local.cfg) file has been pre-configured for use on Codenvy.

 # DSpace